bridgetownrb/bridgetown-activerecord/README.md

 # Bridgetown ActiveRecord plugin

+**NOTE:** currently waiting on a bugfix in Bridgetown itself before getting the green light…coming very soon!

 ## Installation

 It's recommended you run our automation script to set up your project to support ActiveRecord and DB models: